Solid Jackson Hipsters - Stormy That Gal Of Mine / Where Are The Words (Nucraft 103)

 "Stormy That Gal Of Mine"

-I would guess that "Scat" was something of a jazz novelty act along the lines of Harry "The Hipster" Gibson, and, as white R&B goes, this is not bad.
+The first of two releases by this outfit, who may or may not have been based in Houston in 1952, when ACA mastered four sides by them.
+I would guess that vocalist Jack "Scat" Powell ("Solid Jackson") was something of a jazz novelty act along the lines of Harry "The Hipster" Gibson, and, as white R&B goes, this is not bad.

 According to an article entitled "'Scat' Powell Has Unique and Rhythmic Singing Technique" (Jackson, MS Clarion-Ledger, February 23, 1936), Powell was born in Boulagee, Alabama, but moved to Oklahoma City at an early age.
 He was a star of the OU Sooners football team during his college years.
 After college, he moved to Chicago in the early '30s, where he joined the Frankie Masters Orchestra as a featured vocalist.
 The article goes on to say that "Jack made his professional debut at the College Inn (in Chicago), and has been heard at the Club Forest in New Orleans, the Clubs Continental and Clover in Hollywood, and more recently at the St. Francis Hotel in San Francisco."
 Around this time, he appeared in an uncredited role in the Jean Harlow film "Reckless" (released April, 1935).

 After leaving Masters, Powell joined Willie Farmer and his Orchestra, with whom he recorded several sides, including a version of Louis Armstrong's "Old Man Mose" for Bluebird in 1937-38.

 Not long after this, Jack somehow managed to get invited to a Duke Ellington session, where he made "Love in Swingtime" (Brunswick 8200).